-Senate Bill 82, effective for the 2008-2009 school year, related to safety regulations for certain public school extracurricular activities.
+Senate Bill 82, in effect since the 2007-2008 school year, related to safety regulations for certain public school extracurricular activities.

 Requires safety training for all coaches or sponsors for athletic activities, and any marching band director.
 UIL has developed a safety training program that is available through the UIL Gateway as part of the Rules Compliance Program.
 Visit the Rules Compliance Program to complete Safety Training.

 Additional information from the Texas Administrative Code, Chapter 76.1003, on these requirements as they pertain to athletic trainers and team physicians.

 - Mandates that schools, at least once per year, conduct a safety drill that incorporates the training described in the safety training program developed by UIL.

 - Requires that student athletes be provided training in recognizing symptoms of catastrophic injuries, including head and neck injuries, concussions, asthma attacks, heatstroke, cardiac arrest and injuries requiring use of an AED, the risks of using nutritional supplements.
 This training can be conducted by the school, using the materials available on the SB 82 portion of the Health and Safety Section of the UIL web site.
 Download safety training Powerpoint presentation. (revised August, 2013)

 - Mandates that unsafe athletic activities are prohibited and schools must make sure that safety precautions are required (asthma medication, hydration materials present, emergency lanes clear etc.)